MicrosoftDocs/azure-docs/articles/application-insights/app-insights-dashboards.md

 Learn about [Roles and access control](app-insights-resources-roles-access-control.md).

 ## Create dashboards programmatically
-You can automate dashboards creation using [Azure Resource Manager](https://docs.microsoft.com/azure/azure-portal/azure-portal-dashboards-create-programmatically) and a simple JSON editor.
+You can automate dashboard creation using [Azure Resource Manager](https://docs.microsoft.com/azure/azure-portal/azure-portal-dashboards-create-programmatically) and a simple JSON editor.

 ## App navigation
 The overview blade is the gateway to more information about your app.